Skip to main content

 CTA-Nurture Alignment

-The bottom section of the report connects CTA performance to downstream nurture sequences:
+The bottom section connects CTA performance to downstream nurture sequences:

 • End-to-end conversion — From CTA click through nurture completion to conversion